MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 ###Produce content worth sharing###

-We don’t really know a lot about how to monetise a blog, so this tip goes to bloggers than want to get exposure organically.
+We don’t really know a lot about how to monetise a blog, so this tip goes to bloggers that want to get exposure organically.

 One of our favourite social media gurus, Guy Kawasaki, explained what is the most effective tactic to be noticed on social networks.
-His advise is to <a href="https://www.startupgrind.com/events/details/startup-grind-london-hosted-guy-kawasaki-canvaex-apple#/" title="Guy Kawasaki at Startup Grind" target="_blank">create content worth sharing</a>.
+His advice is to <a href="https://www.startupgrind.com/events/details/startup-grind-london-hosted-guy-kawasaki-canvaex-apple#/" title="Guy Kawasaki at Startup Grind" target="_blank">create content worth sharing</a>.
 Your content can be inspiring, educational, fun, viral, give free content or what have you, but it should really get your audience to spread the word for you.

 Social media is your friend and can really boost your number of views and shares: aim for retweets or shareable content.
 Not only will the entry be good, but you can also test stuff outside of the content.
 For instance, <a href="https://blog.bufferapp.com/a-scientific-guide-to-writing-great-headlines-on-twitter-facebook-and-your-blog" title="Buffer Blog" target="_blank">Buffer test their blog posts titles using the social networks</a>.
 They share each blog entry with three or four different titles and perform A/B testing.
 The tweet that gets more visits, retweets, likes and favourites is the best title for the blog.
 This is only a way to A/B test it, but there are millions of ideas out there!
 Be creative!

 Social networks also offer a great chance to engage with your community.
 For those old enough to have used internet forums back when they were the thing - in the pre-Google or pre-Myspace days - we saw people posting stuff in forums to get like-minded people’s opinion and interesting discussions.
 You can do the same here, by wrapping up the post with a call to action, as we said in the first part of our blogging guide.

-We can also learn a lot from Instagram, where famous instagrammers ask to “tag a friend” when that photo relates to them in any way.
+We can also learn a lot from Instagram, where famous Instagrammers ask to “tag a friend” when that photo relates to them in any way.
 Hence, we can ask our friends or colleagues to comment on a post we wrote if we think it applies to them.

 <strong>Key question:</strong> if you read this blog entry somewhere else, would you share it?